whiletruectf/natas/NatasPasswords.md

 Access any level by accessing the url `http://natas[ID].natas.labs.overthewire.org/`, where `[ID]` is the level number. (e.g. `for natas0`, go to `http://natas0.natas.labs.overthewire.org/`)

+*Passwords provided are for logging into a level, not the solution to the level.*

 | Username  | Password                           |
 | --------- | ---------------------------------- |
 | natas0    | `natas0`                           |